Greywater and your property

 - Plumbing Code standards and notes - NSW Government Fair Trading

-- NSW Office of Water: NSW Guidelines for Greywater Reuse in Sewered, Single Household Residential Premises.
+- NSW Guidelines for Greywater Reuse in Sewered, Single Household Residential Premises - NSW Department of Planning, Industry and Environment.

 We can help you